 - You certified for benefits during the recess period.

 - You met all eligibility requirements during the recess period.

 A school employee works for a school employer.

-A school supportive employee does not work for a school employer, but works for a different employer who provides services to a school employer.
+A school-supportive employee does not work for a school employer, but works for a different employer that provides services to a school employer.

 If you worked as a substitute teacher and the school employer offers you work during the next school year or term under the same general conditions, and you accept the offer, there is reasonable assurance you will return to work.

 Based on your school wages, you are not eligible to receive benefits during the recess period because you were given reasonable assurance to return to work for a school employer for the next school year.

 However, if you earned enough wages from your non-school employer to establish a valid claim, you may be eligible for benefits based on these wages, if all other eligibility requirements are met.